Intel: We've Found Severe Bugs in Secretive Management Engine, Affecting Millions - Slashdot

 So you HAVE to keep your hardware secure if you want the data ot be secure.
 That is still true with the ME.
 I will be much more worried if there is a remote exploit.

+The previous ME flaw involved gaining remote access illegitimately.
+This one involves being able to inject stuff into the super ultra privileged secret area that operating systems can't see or guard against once you have that access.
+And there's NO REASON to believe that this is the final bug that exists.
+So far it looks like chained vulns from internet down to a run level that the chip prevents the kernel from seeing.

 Is Intel the only one with such a thing?
-(Score:2)
+(Score:3)

 More importantly has there been any independent verification of chips from others?
 Intel has been doing it for years.
 Employees, senior developers and managers routinely leave one chip company and join other chip companies.
 This idea must have metastasized by now and the dispersed cells must have established new locations to grow.

-Are you really going to trust any statement from the management of Samsung, of
+Are you really going to trust any statement from the management of Samsung, of all companies?
+Heck, I can't even trust German companies after Volkswagen.

 Re: (Score:2)